3 Sales Assistant Resume Examples For 2023

 5. Avoid fluff

 • Make sure you aren’t scrambling to come up with content just to fill up the page.
-If your experience section is somewhat limited, just pick your most effective, quantifiable points and let them shine.
+If your experience section is somewhat limited, just pick your most effective, quantifiable points as a sales assistant and let them shine.
 White space is underrated!

 So, how long should my resume be?

 Just one page!
 While you don’t have to fill it to the brim, you definitely don’t want to go over.
-Lengthy resumes are undesirable for recruiters, who only spend a few seconds skimming each resume on average.
+Recruiters only spend a few seconds skimming each resume on average, so they want to see your sales goals and ratings quickly.
+Save extra details about how you closed some of the best deals for writing your cover letter.

 Cool colors?